Religious views of Adolf Hitler: Martin Bormann on Hitler's religious beliefs

-Transcripts contained in Table Talk have Hitler expressing favor towards science over Christianity.
+Transcripts in Table Talk have Hitler favoring science over Christianity.
 On 14 October 1941, in an entry concerning the fate of Christianity, Hitler says: "Science cannot lie, for it's always striving, according to the momentary state of knowledge, to deduce what is true.
 When it makes a mistake, it does so in good faith.
 It's Christianity that's the liar.
 It's in perpetual conflict with itself."
 Religion will crumble before scientific advances, says Hitler: "The dogma of Christianity gets worn away before the advances of science.
 Religion will have to make more and more concessions.
 Gradually the myths crumble.
 All that's left is to prove that in nature there is no frontier between the organic and the inorganic.
 When understanding of the universe has become widespread, when the majority of men know that the stars are not sources of light but worlds, perhaps inhabited worlds like ours, then the Christian doctrine will be convicted of absurdity."

-Hitler feared the collapse of the pact with churches, leading to conversion to atheism, which he equates to "the state of the animal": "I'm convinced that any pact with the Church can offer only a provisional benefit, for sooner or later the scientific spirit will disclose the harmful character of such a compromise.
+Hitler feared the collapse of the pact with churches would lead to "the state of the animal" — atheism.
+"I'm convinced that any pact with the Church can offer only a provisional benefit, for sooner or later the scientific spirit will disclose the harmful character of such a compromise.
 Thus the State will have based its existence on a foundation that one day will collapse.
 An educated man retains the sense of the mysteries of nature and bows before the unknowable.
 An uneducated man, on the other hand, runs the risk of going over to atheism (which is a return to the state of the animal) as soon as he perceives that the State, in sheer opportunism, is making use of false ideas in the matter of religion, whilst in other fields it bases everything on pure science.
 That's why I've always kept the Party aloof from religious questions."

 According to Table Talk, Hitler believed that Jesus' true Christian teachings had been corrupted by the apostle St Paul, who had transformed them into a kind of Jewish Bolshevism, which Hitler believed preached "the equality of all men amongst themselves, and their obedience to an only god.
 This is what caused the death of the Roman Empire."